dashdeckers/DocumentAnalyzer/README.md

 ```
 The fields 'name', 'language' and 'X' can be changed.
 X must be an integer, and there must be just as many lines specifying category names as the value of X. Language can be either the two-letter shortcut (such as 'nl') or the full language name ('dutch').
 Currently only Dutch, English and German are supported, but more can be added on request.\
 \
 The name of the project folder must be the same as the name of the project.
-The files in the 'PDF_Files' folder can be either .pdf, .doc or .txt files.
+The files in the 'PDF_Files' folder can be either .pdf or .txt files.
 The 'filehistory.txt' and the category files must contain only one word per line.
 There must be as many category files as the number of categories specified.